 Military to Civilian Career Transition: How to Translate Your Skills for Success

-Whether it’s been five, ten or even twenty years, you’ve built something most people spend their entire careers trying to develop: discipline, leadership under pressure, resilience, and a track record of getting mission-critical work done.
+Whether it’s been five, ten, or twenty years, you’ve built something most people spend their entire careers trying to develop: discipline, leadership under pressure, resilience, and a track record of getting mission-critical work done.

 Short answer: Yes.
 Absolutely.
 And it’s probably far more than you realize.